benrm/mtg-inventory/README.md

 ## Purpose

-The goal of this project is to provide a RESTful API for tracking Magic cards as they are lent out and returned with the eventual intent of integrating with apps like Slack and Discord.
+The goal of this project is to provide a tool for tracking Magic cards as they are lent out and returned with the eventual intent of integrating with apps like Slack and Discord.

 ## Contributing